liangyaopei/structmap/README.md

 ## Tags
-For now, it supports 3 tags:
+For now, it supports 4 tags:
 - '-' means ignoring this field
 - 'omitempty' means ignoring this field when it is empty
 - 'dive' means recursively traversing the struct, converting every filed in struct to be a key in map
+- 'wildcard' applies for string value, it returns "%" +value +"%", which is conveniently for db wildcard query

 ## Example